Europe’s bike industry hits bumps as cycling craze cools

 “This is a transition period, and it will take about a year to clear stocks,” said Manuel Marsilio of the Confederation of the European Bicycle Industry (CONEBI).

-Sales “should pick up very strongly at the end of 2024, beginning of 2025”, he told AFP, noting that “the market is still bigger than in 2019, before the pandemic”. — AFP
+Sales “should pick up very strongly at the end of 2024, beginning of 2025”, he told AFP, noting that “the market is still bigger than in 2019, before the pandemic”. — ETX Studio